London Division prizes

 Winners also receive free entry to the London Division Autumn Academic Conference, curated by our Academic Secretary, Dr Stefania Bonaccorso.

-London Division Autumn Academic Conference, 31 October 2024.
-This will be a Face to Face event at RCPsych, Prescot Street, London.
+London Division Autumn Academic Conference, 31 October 2025.
+This will be a face-to-face event at RCPsych, 21 Prescot Street, London.

 - The submission should be a maximum word count of 6000 words